werowe/mist_preventive_maintenance_ml/README.md

 ```

 ## <a name="7"></a>Prepare Data
-The Spark ML LogisticRegressionWithLBFGS algorithm requires that we put the data into an iterable object of labels and points.
+The Spark ML LogisticRegressionWithLBFGS algorithm requires that we put the data into an iterable object of Labels and Points.
 So we have an array of LabeledPoint objects.
-The Label indicates whether the brake is worn (1) or not (0).
+The Label is the result of logistic regression.
+In this case it indicates whether the brake is worn (1) or not (0).
 The Points are the kilometers (km) and temperature (heat).

 ```